tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - kid gets phototheraphy to get fixed and MC contemplates kids mortality
 - MC feels heroic for having a kid
 - gurl gets FLASHBACKs of the simultaneous reference of her and her kid vs her and her own mother
-- "i am no longer a"
+- "i am no longer a kid"
+-